cakephp/docs/en/core-libraries/components/authentication.rst

 Authorize objects should return ``false`` if the user is denied access, or if the object is unable to perform a check.
 If the object is able to verify the user's access, ``true`` should be returned.
-Its not required that you extend ``BaseAuthorize``, only that your authorize object implements an ``authorize()`` method.
+It's not required that you extend ``BaseAuthorize``, only that your authorize object implements an ``authorize()`` method.
 The ``BaseAuthorize`` class provides a number of helpful methods that are commonly used.